BlueByteSystemsInc/PDMShell/src/introduction.md

 ### Script Files

-Save repeatable work in `.pdmshell` files and run them with `pdmcli.exe` or the `runscript` command.
+Save repeatable work in `.pdmshell` files and run them with `pdmcli.exe` or the [`runscript`](RUNSCRIPT.md) command.

 ```bash
 runscript -source "C:\Scripts\UpdateVariables.pdmshell"
 ```

-Scripts are plain text, so they are easy to store in a PDM vault, review, version, and reuse.
+PDMShell can read normal `.pdmshell` script files as plain text, which makes them easy to store in a PDM vault, review, version, and reuse.

+When you save a script from the PDMShell toolbar or visual editor, PDMShell may convert the saved file to an encrypted script format for security.
+This helps protect scripts that are intended to be distributed or run by users without exposing the editable source text.

 ### Visual Code Editor